 The staircase goes up the side of the mountain and around it, and then down again.
 Along the way, you can enjoy the view on one of your breaks.
 Once you come down from the mountain, you pass through a small forest next to the shore and a beach.
 It is possible to cheat and take a long tail boat around the mountain instead of walking.
 However, the staircase around the mountain is not the worst part of the way to the cave.

-The trip through the forest is a few hundred meters, and then you find yourself at the foot of another staircase with a sign telling you, that you have another 430 meters (470 yards) to the cave.
+The trip through the forest is a few hundred meters, and then you find yourself at the foot of another staircase with a sign telling you, that you have another 430 meters (0.3 miles) to the cave.

 The second staircase is of a poorer condition than the first staircase; in addition, it is longer, and it goes further up.
 Thus, even if you cheat and take a long tail boat around the mountain, you do not avoid getting sweaty.
 And very soon, you realize that you should not take the "stair" in "staircase" literally.